 Anticipated plan; actual route and program may vary.

-This unique itinerary includes many intimate encounters that have been arranged especially for your small group.
+This unique itinerary includes many intimate encounters that have been arranged especially for you.
 You’ll visit a school and talk to the headmaster after enjoying a performance by the students; chat with fruit vendors at a local farmers market; meet with an expert on the island’s flora and fauna; discuss Cuba’s ration system with a bodega manager; visit with young entrepreneurs to learn what it’s like to run a business in Cuba; meet with leaders of social welfare and arts associations; and more.

 ADay 1Havana, Plaza de la Revolution and Jaimanitas